Teemu RoosPh.D., Assistant Professor

 ``Your act was unwise,'' I exclaimed ``as you see by the

 He solemnly eyed me. ``When choosing the course of my action,''

 said he, ``I had not the outcome to guide me.''

 I am the leader of the Information, Complexity and Learning (ICL) research group, which is a part of the CoSCo research group lead by Prof Petri Myllymäki.
 I'm also affiliated with the Academy of Finland funded Centre of Excellence COIN, as well as European Union funded Network of Excellence Pascal2.

 Topics of my interest include

 - A. Oulasvirta, T. Roos, A. Modig, and L. Leppänen, (2013).

-Information capacity of full-body movements, to appear in
+Information capacity of full-body movements, in

 Proc.
 2013 ACM SIGCHI Conference on Human Factors in Computing